wisniewskikr/rep_examples_spring3mvc/Spring3Mvc-example-helloworld-tests/Readme.txt

 INTEGRATION TESTS
 =================

+This project has set of integration tests based on Selenium tool.
 To run integration tests you have to:

 - Configure embedded Tomcat port (optional)
 In file <project_home>/project.properties you can change embedded Tomcat port.